IBM/ios-tone-analyzer-app/README.md

 > **Note**: You may have to run `carthage update --platform iOS --no-use-binaries`, if the binary is a lower version than your current version of Swift.

 Once the build has completed, the frameworks can be found in the **ios_swift/Carthage/Build/iOS/** folder.
-The Xcode project in this starter already includes framework links to the following frameworks in this directory:
+The Xcode project in this repository already includes framework links to the following frameworks in this directory:

 * **ToneAnalyzerV3.framework**
 * **RestKit.framework**

 ![ConfiguredFrameworks](README_Images/ConfiguredFrameworks.png)

-If you build your Carthage frameworks in a separate folder, you will have to drag-and-drop the above frameworks into your project and link them in order to run this starter successfully.
+If you build your Carthage frameworks in a separate folder, you will have to drag-and-drop the above frameworks into your project and link them in order to run it successfully.

 ### 3. Create a Tone Analyzer service instance